jxsl13/TeeworldsEconDiscordModerationBot/readme.md

 # TeeworldsEconDiscordModerationBot

-The TEDMB is a bot that connects to a Teeworlds server via its external console and writes the log into a dedicated Discord channel.
+The TEDMB is a bot that connects to a Teeworlds server(**zCatch only**, because the vanilla Teeworlds logging is broken) via its external console and writes the log into a dedicated Discord channel.
 The basic workflow is, that the *administrator* of the bot creates a dedicated channel for this bot, preferrably only accessibly by the administrator and his/her moderators team.
 After the channel has been created, the administrator adds the bot to the channel and starts monitoring a specic server by connecting the channel to a specific server.
 This connection is established by the command `#moderate econIP:econPort` and cannot be terminated without restarting the bot itself, meaning this is a one time connection process.